JAlcocerT/JAlcocerT/content/blog/selfhost-1025.md

 # sudo apt install quiterss
 ```

-An rss is always good to be uptodate with [outages, like the recent AWS one](https://health.aws.amazon.com/health/status):
+An RSS is always good to be uptodate with [outages, like the recent AWS one](https://health.aws.amazon.com/health/status):

 Also, apps like [signal might be secure by design](https://jalcocert.github.io/JAlcocerT/homelab-security/#privacy-apps), at least for now.

-But that does not mean that they are not still centralized ans subject to fail when their infrastructure is not in place:
+But that does not mean that they are not still centralized ans **subject to fail** when their infrastructure is not in place:

 {{< tweet user="elonmusk" id="1980342034318962881" >}}